SPORTING GOODS

 Multi-Tool

 You should never leave the house for a ride without packing your convenient multi-tool.
-It’s like a Swiss army knife for bike repairs; it comes with just about everything you could need.
+It’s like a Swiss army knife for bike repairs; it comes with almost everything you need.

-It is available in various shapes and sizes; some models have more than other gear sets.
-Standard features of multi-tools include a Phillips-head screwdriver, a flathead screwdriver, and an Allen key.
+It is available in various shapes and sizes, with some models having more gear sets than others.
+Multi-tool standard features include a Phillips-head screwdriver, a flathead screwdriver, and an Allen key.

 Topeak’s sleek multi-tool system fits in even the tiny interiors and stays clean with the help of the included neoprene sleeve.
 This makes it ideal for fitting into even the smallest saddles.